 Imagine someone who drives an EV.
 What do you see?
 Probably someone wealthy, with a Tesla parked in the garage of a large house in the suburbs.
 Does this match reality?
 Looking at California’s EV registration data and income data, this is mostly true.
 As the average household income in a ZIP code increases, the percentage of registered cars that are EVs also goes up.
 But there are clearly factors beyond income that affect EV adoption including where someone lives, their political beliefs, and their willingness to adopt new technology.
 What about race?
 Using Census demographics data, two interesting observations emerge:

-First, EV adoption grows more quickly with income in communities that are majority Black or Latinx than in communities that are majority white.
-Second, EV adoption in lower income Black and Latinx communities is less than in majority white neighborhoods of the same income.
+First, EV adoption grows more quickly with income in communities that are majority Black or Hispanic than in communities that are majority white.
+Second, EV adoption in lower income Black and Hispanic communities is less than in majority white neighborhoods of the same income.
 Together, these patterns indicate that while these communities have a stronger than average willingness and desire to adopt new, green automobiles, that there may be an underlying structural issue when it comes to the availability of supporting infrastructure.
-This matches with research which shows that Black and Latinx Americans are “more likely to be alarmed or concerned about global warming than white Americans”.
+This matches with research which shows that Black and Hispanic Americans are “more likely to be alarmed or concerned about global warming than white Americans”.

 Looking at the availability of chargers in ZIP codes across California paints a stark reality of unequal access to infrastructure:

 In many neighborhoods, the owner of a small local businesses such as a restaurant or grocery has decided to spend a few thousand dollars and install a single charger in their parking lot.
 This may be primarily for the business owner to charge their own car, or it may have been driven by a sense of environmental duty.
-These sites, driven by community members, are found in communities ranging from those that are over 99% white to those that are over 80% Black or Latinx.
+These sites, driven by community members, are found in communities ranging from those that are over 99% white to those that are over 80% Black or Hispanic.

-On the other hand, larger, planned charger installations are entirely lacking from majority Black and Latinx neighborhoods.
-As of this writing, there are no sites in majority Black or Latinx communities in California with more than 3 ports.
+On the other hand, larger, planned charger installations are entirely lacking from majority Black and Hispanic neighborhoods.
+As of this writing, there are no sites in majority Black or Hispanic communities in California with more than 3 ports.
 On the other hand neighborhoods that are primarily white have seen robust infrastructure investment, banking on future demand and growth of the EV sector over the next 5 to 10 years.

 But this inequity in charging infrastructure shouldn’t be the case, right?
 After all, EVs are new and the investment frameworks of the past should have been revised to be more equal.

 What the data shows is that there is ample investment in majority white neighborhoods in anticipation of demand.
-On the other hand, installations in majority Black and Latinx communities only happen once the demand is proven and the investment is derisked.
+On the other hand, installations in majority Black and Hispanic communities only happen once the demand is proven and the investment is derisked.
 It is not surprising, then, that these lower income neighborhoods lag behind the state average in EV adoption.
 People will not spend thousands of dollars on an EV – used or new – unless they are confident that they can use it day to day.
 And without public charging infrastructure, lower income minority communities are left out.